XMaceska/maceskad.me/3D_modeling.md

 I am doing 3D visualization of real or unreal objects.
-On that page you can find all my projects I did or I am working on.
+On this page you can find all my projects I did or I am working on.

 <ul class="listing">
 {% for post in site.posts %}